Beth M. Cohen, MD

 Experienced Endocrinologist with a demonstrated history of working in the hospital & health care industry.
 Skilled in Clinical Research, Medicine, Inpatient and Outpatient Care.
 More than 10 years of clinical experience in outpatient and inpatient practice, subacute and long term care facilities.

-Dr. Cohen is currently the Medical Director of the GenderCare Center (GCC) at Boston Medical Center and an Assistant Clinical Professor of Medicine at the Boston University Chobanian & Avedisian School of Medicine.
+Dr. Cohen is currently the Medical Director of the GenderCare Center (GCC) at Boston Medical Center and an Assistant Professor of Medicine at the Boston University Chobanian & Avedisian School of Medicine.
 She is a Board-Certified Endocrinologist whose clinical practice is within the Endocrinology, Diabetes, Nutrition and Weight Management section of Boston Medical Center.
 Dr. Cohen specializes in gender affirming hormone therapy and care for transgender and gender diverse individuals.

 Additional areas of interest include the evaluation and treatment of hypogonadism (estrogen or testosterone deficiency) and Polycystic Ovarian Syndrome (PCOS).